JadenGeller/Yield/README.md

 }
 ```

 What're these useful for?
-[Well...](http://www.dabeaz.com/coroutines/)
+Well, [concurrency](http://www.dabeaz.com/coroutines/) and [combinatorics](http://sahandsaba.com/combinatorial-generation-using-coroutines-in-python.html) and [asynchronous IO](http://sahandsaba.com/understanding-asyncio-node-js-python-3-4.html) and lots more!